rbowen/modrewrite_and_friends/00_introduction.rst

 to see it in.

 You can always obtain the most recent version of the book at ``http://rewrite.rcbowen.com/``, and you'll usually be able to buy a fairly recent version in the Amazon Kindle store.
 Some day, there will hopefully be a printed version, too.

-You may check out the bleeding edge version of this book from svn at ``http://svn.rcbowen.com/svn/public/mod_rewrite_book/`` and are encouraged to submit patches against HEAD.
+If you'd like to get involved in the creation of this book, or if you'd like to tell me about something that needs fixed, Fork it on GitHub <https://github.com/rbowen/modrewrite_and_friends> and submit pull requests.
 If you don't know what that means, you are welcome to submit errata to ``rbowen@rcbowen.com``, and some day there will be a handy way to do this on the website.
 Not today.

 This book is a work in progress.
 If you purchased the book in electronic form, you should be eligible to receive updates from wherever you bought it.
 If you're not, send me your email receipt (rbowen@rcbowen.com), and I'll send you an updated version.

 A brief word about the documentation.
 The official docs, at ``http://httpd.apache.org/docs/``, are great, and are the work of many dedicated people.
 I'm one of many.
 This book is intended to augment those docs, and not replace them.
-If it appears sometimes that I have copied shamelessly from the documentation, I humbly ask you to remember that I participated in writing those docs, and the edits flowed both directions.
+If it appears sometimes that I have copied shamelessly from the documentation, I humbly ask you to remember that I participated in writing those docs, and the edits flowed both directions -- that is, sometimes it was the docs that shamelessly copied from the book.

 About the author
 ````````````````